 Argentina signed the Mine Ban Treaty on 4 December 1997 and ratified it on 14 December 1999, becoming a State Party on 1 June 2000.
 Argentina has not enacted domestic legislation to implement the Mine Ban Treaty.
-In the past, Argentina has indicated that it was studying ways to incorporate penalties on the use, stockpiling, production or transferring of antipersonnel mines into Argentina law.
+In the past, Argentina has indicated that it was studying ways to incorporate penalties on the use, stockpiling, production, or transferring of antipersonnel mines into Argentine law.
 Law No. 4745/01 prohibits the use of antipersonnel mines by the armed forces.

 Production, transfer, stockpiling, and retention

 Argentina is a former producer and exporter of antipersonnel mines.
 Production took place at the General Directorate of Military Industries (Dirección General de Fabricaciones Militares) of the Ministry of Defense.
-Argentina has stated it produced only one type of antipersonnel mine, the FMK-1 plastic blast mine, at the “Fray Luis Beltrán” factory between 1976 and 1990, manufacturing 18,970 FMK-1 mines during this period.
+Argentina has stated that it produced only one type of antipersonnel mine, the FMK-1 plastic blast mine, at the “Fray Luis Beltrán” factory between 1976 and 1990, manufacturing 18,970 FMK-1 mines during this period.
 Equipment formerly used for production is now being used to make reinforced fuzes, detonators for grenades, estopines (initiators), and other items.
 According to the United States (US) Department of Defense, Argentina had manufactured two other types of antipersonnel mines: the MAPG pressure or tripwire-initiated mine and the MAPPG bounding mine.
 The government never officially declared production of these mines which date from the 1940s/1950s, but an official said the mines could have been imported and re-catalogued to make their identification easier.

 Based on Article 7 reports and mines found in the Malvinas/Falkland Islands, Argentina imported antipersonnel mines from Libya (MAP and TRA), Israel (Number 4), Italy (SB-33), and Spain (P4B).
 Argentina exported nearly 3,000 FMK-1 antipersonnel mines to Honduras.
 An export moratorium was instituted in March 1995, which has since been superseded by the Mine Ban Treaty.
-Argentina sold weapons to Croatia, including 5,750 antipersonnel and antivehicle mines several months before the moratorium was instituted.
+Argentina sold weapons to Croatia, including 5,750 antipersonnel and antivehicle mines, several months before the moratorium was instituted.

 During the confrontation with Chile in 1978, the Chilean army laid mines along the border; it is unknown whether the Argentine army laid mines as well.

-Interview with Santiago Villalba, Secretary, Direction of International Safety, Nuclear and Space Affairs Division, Ministry of Foreign Affairs, Buenos Aires, 19 December 2000, and successive Article 7 reports, Form A.
+Interview with Santiago Villalba, Secretary, Direction of International Safety, Nuclear and Space Affairs Division, Ministry of Foreign Affairs, Buenos Aires, 19 December 2000, and successive Article 7 Reports, Form A.

 Mine Ban Treaty Article 7 Report, Form A, 23 July 2002.